Custom insights

 6. Benefits of Custom Insights

-- Time savings: Automates repetitive follow-up tasks.
+- Save time: Automates repetitive follow-up tasks.